sashapodgoreanu/curriculum/index.md

 `2011-2015`
 __University of Turin, Turin (Italia).__

-Degree in Information Science and Technology.
+Degree in Information Science and Technology.<br>
 The thesis was titled: "Middleware communication solutions for in vitro diagnostic laboratories".